ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/34067.svg)](https://asciinema.org/a/34067)

-A cli version of the game 2048 for your Linux terminal.
+is a clone of 2048 game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/2048_(video_game)).

 ### [2048-SSH](https://git.causal.agency/play)

-2048 over SSH
+is a clone of 2048 game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/2048_(video_game)).